tools-study/journal/drafts/draft_4.md

 ### 1.8 Scope and Organization

-This article presents ten frontier approaches to scalable whole-body genetic engineering.
+This article presents nine frontier approaches to scalable whole-body genetic engineering.
 Sections 2--11 present each approach individually with mechanistic detail, mathematical frameworks, safety analysis, and translational assessment.
-Section 12 integrates all ten approaches into a unified whole-body engineering strategy.
+Section 12 integrates all nine approaches into a unified whole-body engineering strategy.
 Section 13 provides the mathematical appendix with full derivations.
 Section 14 addresses open questions and future directions.
 Section 15 provides a comprehensive discussion of the state of the art, critical gaps, alternative paradigms, and timeline projections.

 ---